Image of NC Interstate 74 shield (from Shields Up!) Segment 19

 A. THE ORIGINAL I-74 PROPOSAL

 The first option studied by NCDOT since the 1990's, originally listed as late as the 2006-2012 STIP as Project R-3436, would have built a new 31 mile freeway from US 74/76 near Whiteville to US 17 somewhere north of the South Carolina border.
 This project was later listed simply as a 'Feasibility Study Reevaluation in Progress' after a new routing proposal from NC's Governor Easley in 2003 (see part B below).2 With the release of the feasibility study re-evaluation in August 2005 this older proposal is now seen simply as a basis of comparison to tout the merits of the proposal discussed in section B. This was actually not the first reevaluation of this route.
 In 2000, citing concerns that the planned I-74 routing through Brunswick County could be environmentally damaging, NCDOT undertook another feasibility study on the possibility of upgrading US 74-76 to interstate standards from Whiteville to the future US 17 bypass west of Wilmington (which NCDOT announced in Sept.
 2002 would also designated as Interstate 140).3 The study was completed in the Fall of 2001 and indicated it would be possible, at a cost $4 million a mile, to upgrade the 40 miles of US 74-76 to an Interstate.1 The 2009-2015 STIP listed this as Project Number R-4462, unfunded, with an estimated construction cost of $160 million and a start date after 2015.4 The 2011-2015 STIP had no entry, implying no construction until after 2023.5 All STIP documents after 2015, up to the 2024-2033 STIP released in June 2023, have also not included a project to build I-74, meaning no new construction is anticipated until at least 2034.
 Part of this route, the 8 mile long US 74-76 Whiteville Bypass, is already close to interstate standards already and has a 70 mph speed limit.
 NCDOT has put up Future I-74 Corridor signs along the bypass, like the one below (photo courtesy of Adam Prince).
 Some officials in Wilmington used this study as a basis to call for the ending of I-74 in that city (See E below).6 In December 2018, as part of a new study of the proposed Carolina Bays Parkway extension from South Carolina to US 17 in North Carolina, NCDOT included the upgrade of US 17 north of the proposed extension to the Shallotte Bypass, extending the length of the proposed highway by 10 miles (see I-74 Segment 20).
 This would place the southern end of this segment near the current junction of NC 130 and US 17 and create a total length for I-74 from US 74/76 to US 17 at about 28 miles.
 However, the Bypass project as of 2023 is also now unfunded, meaning not work until after 2033.
-There is a project in the 2024-2033 STIP to upgrade the southern US 17 Business intersection along the US 17 Shallotte Bypass to an interchange (U-6104), which would be useful if this became I-74, but construction is not currently planned to start until 2030.7
+There is a project in the Preliminary Quantitative scores list for the 2026-2035 STIP (despite it already being in the 2024-2033 STIP) to upgrade the southern US 17 Business intersection along the US 17 Shallotte Bypass to an interchange (U-6104), which would be useful if this became I-74, but the score is a moderate 58.86/100.7 The current STIP does not have construction planned to start until 2030.8 The same list does have an entry for building I-74 to South Carolina, now listed as R-5876, but not from US 74/76, but SR 1300, Ash Little River Road in Brunswick County, perhaps near its intersection with NC 904, this is only about 5 miles from the Hickman Road intersection on US 17, one of the proposed sites for the Carolina Bays Parkway extension.
+The entry description by the Grand Strand Area Transportation Study is: Enhance mobility and connectivity for traffic moving in and through the project area.
+Provides a more direct route for tourist and coastal truck traffic traveling through the area.
+The cost is estimated at $39.7 million, but would only be a small part of the construction needed to complete the route to US 74/76.
+Perhaps this is why the Statewide Mobility score is only 50.86.7 Meanwhile, the same list has 6 projects that would upgrade US 74/76 between NC 214 and Wilmington to an interstate, which suggests there may be support growing for that route (See Part F).

 B. ANOTHER PROPOSED ROUTE FOR I-74